-You could also start by gaining voluntary experience with an animal charity – which will give you a chance to talk to people in the industry and find out more about whether it’s the right career for you!
+You could also start by gaining voluntary experience with an animal charity – which will give you a chance to talk to people in the industry and learn more about whether it’s the right career for you!

-Looking for an interesting and varied role that’ll allow you to see what goes on behind the production lines?
+Are you looking for an exciting and varied role that’ll allow you to see what goes on behind the camera?

 As a film or TV extra, you’ll be paid to simply be an extra body in film and/or TV shots.
-You could be a patient in the background at Holby City, or a random pedestrian strolling along Coronation Street.
+You could be a patient in the background at Holby City Hospital or a random pedestrian strolling along Coronation Street.

-You’ll get to see how film sets are run, as well as the chance to meet with people from all walks of life.
-You don’t need to look like a model for this role – casting agencies look for people of all ages and backgrounds to reflect real-life communities.
+You’ll get the chance to see how sets are run and meet people from all walks of life.
+You don’t need to look like a model for this role either, as casting agencies look for people of all ages and backgrounds to reflect real-life communities.

-If you don’t want to appear on camera yourself, you can also try renting out your home to film or TV agencies who are always looking for new sets to film in.
-It can be fun seeing your home pop up on your favourite TV show!
+If you don’t want to appear on camera, you can also try renting out your home to film or TV agencies who are always looking for new sets to film in.
+It can be fun to see your home pop up on your favourite TV show!

 Want to be on TV?